Graduate Assistantships

 - Teaching Assistant (TA): Work with faculty, performing duties, as assigned, including: grading exams and/or assignments; assisting students in studying or completing homework; assisting students in performing laboratory exercises; giving an occasional lecture or presentation to the class, etc.

-- Be attending New York Tech full-time, taking a minimum of nine (9) course credits in graduate studies during Fall and Spring semesters, and eligible for a maximum of 4.75 GA credits.
-Final- and summer-semester graduate students are considered part-time, eligible for GA credits equal to half the number of course credits they are taking.
+- Be attending New York Tech full-time, taking a minimum of nine (9) course credits in graduate studies during Fall and Spring semesters, eligible for a maximum of 4.75 GA credits.
+Final and summer semester graduate students taking fewer than nine (9) course credits are considered part-time, eligible for GA credits equal to half the number of course credits they are taking.

 - Have completed their undergraduate degree and must not be taking any undergraduate courses, pre-requisite or otherwise.

-- Be a U.S. citizen or (if an international student) have a Social Security number and a documented immigration status that allows employment.
-Students who do not have a Social Security card may not work at New York Tech.
+- Have a Social Security Number (SSN) and, if an international student, a documented immigration status that allows employment.
+Students who do not have an SSN may not work at New York Tech.

 There are two steps to obtaining a Graduate Assistantship: